nicfan139/svelte-itinerary-planner/README.md

 # Svelte Intinerary Planner

-A user-friendly tool to quickly generate an itinerary on the go.
+A handy, easy-to-use tool to quickly generate an itinerary on the go.

 ## Installation